Hillary Clinton's 'emailgate' diced and sliced

 Where does the story go from here?

-As for the political fallout, Mrs Clinton is on the verge of securing the Democratic nomination to the US presidency.
-Since the story first broke, her standings in favourability polls has declined , indicating that the controversy has probably taken its toll on her campaign.
+As for the political fallout, Mrs Clinton is on the verge of becoming the Democratic presidential nominee.
+Since the story first broke, her standings in favourability polls has declined, indicating that the controversy has probably taken its toll on her campaign.